nksaraf/nksaraf/README.md

 I am Nikhil.
 I am the founder and CTO at Qwerty (@qwertynotes).
 I am a devtools maniac and continuously try to upgrade the developer experience for the team.
 The range of tools I have messed around with in the last few years ranges:

-	* web-based IDEs for React, backends, etc.
+* Web-based IDEs for React, backends, etc.
-	* better CLI tooling
+* Infrastructre as code to making backends easy to manage for front-end devs
 * powerful custom React hooks

+Built apps with: React, React Query, Relay, GraphQL, Recoil, Prisma, Hasura, Monaco Editor, NextJS

-🔭 Some of the open source projects I've worked on, or, are in progress:
+🔭.
+Some of the open source projects I've worked on, or, are in progress:

 * [use-monaco](https://github.com/nksaraf/use-monaco) 🗒 :
 	- Simple and powerful React hooks to work with [`monaco-editor`](https://microsoft.github.io/monaco-editor/)